NarcizzeN/sacred-coin-protocol/Readme.md

 the first string is the guideline summary, and the second is the guideline itself.

-## 4. Example of how to retrieve the guidelines of a Sacred Coin
+## 4. How to retrieve the guidelines of a Sacred Coin

 Once the token contract is deployed on the blockchain, a sacred coin's guidelines will  be available for anyone to retrieve in a number of ways: